SG60/ncal/README.md

 See [old README.md](./oldREADME.md) for more info.

 Reading through `config.py` will give a lot of useful information on config options.
-Run `notion-gcal-sync --help` to get more info on the cli command.
+Run `ncal --help` to get more info on the cli command.